stated-tech/Grants-Program/applications/root.md

 - Lack of composability in the proposal-making process (I can agree to the general proposal but not to a specific part of it)

-- Lack of connections to on-chain treasuries
+- Lack of connections from publishing platforms to on-chain treasuries

 Which leads to a lack of engagement from contributors, and billion dollars economies managed by arbitrage bots.